MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Set-SPWordConversionServiceApplication.md

 ```

 ### -DisableBinaryFileScan
-Specifies whether additional checks are run when Word 97 to Word 2003 documents are processed.
+Specifies whether additional checks are run when Word documents are processed.
 Turn this setting off only if all documents processed by the service are trusted.

 ```yaml